 December start of winter in the Northern Hemisphere.
 While still several months away, you should use this time as an opportunity to stock up on firewood.
-When winter arrives, you may find yourself building fires — either in the fireplace inside your home or outside in a fire pit — to stay warm.
+When winter arrives, you may find yourself building fires — either in the Wood-burning stoves inside your home or outside in a fire pit — to stay warm.
 According to a report by CNBC, 2.5 million American families use wood-burning fires as their primary heating method during winter.
 But whether you rely strictly on wood-burning fires to stay warm or plan to use a supplemental method like central heating, you might be wondering how much firewood you’ll need for winter.

 Evaluate Your Firewood Needs

 There’s no easy way to tell exactly how much firewood you’ll need for winter.
 Some people only use their fireplace or fire pit once a week, whereas others use them every night.
 Therefore, you should begin by considering how frequently you build fires.
-If you intend to build a fire every night as your home’s primary source of heat, you’ll obviously need more firewood than you would building a fire once a week.
+If you intend to build a fire every night as your home’s primary source of heat, you’ll obviously need more than you would building a fire once a week.

 You should also consider how much firewood you go through in a typical day or night.
 Larger fires generally consume more firewood than smaller fires.
 As a result, you can conserve firewood this winter by building smaller fires.
 Keep in mind, however, that the size of a fire will directly affect the amount of heat it produces.
 The bigger a fire, the more heat it produces.
 Try to find a balance by using a limited number of medium-sized logs to build small, efficient fires.